OIST Science Challenge 2020

 Application materials will be carefully reviewed based on the following criteria.

 - Passion and curiosity for Science

-From submitted applications, 20 to 30 candidates will be selected and invited to the workshop.
+From submitted applications, about 30 candidates will be selected and invited to the workshop.
 During the final slide presentation of those candidates, the following criteria will also be considered:

 - Engagement with the audience